adadima/python-analyze/README.md

 - Have a `./tests/` folder to write out unit tests for key functions.
 Look up the `unittest` package in Python if you haven't used it before.
 - Keep updating this README with instructions which will help with the reproducability of your work/results.

 Setting these up can be a little painful and time consuming.
 Wade through it.
+Focus on getting the core functionality right first, though.